storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/datatypes.md

 </table>

 The identity coroutine seen earlier does not yield any values.
-The yield type the least upper bound of no types.
+Its yield type is the least upper bound of no types.
 Can you guess which type this is?

     val id = coroutine { (x: Int) => x }